vlandham/unix_intro/unix.markdown

 When you press the return/enter key on your keyboard you may think that this causes the same effect no matter what computer you are using.
 The visible effects of hitting this key are indeed the same...if you are in a word processor or text editor, then your cursor will move down one line.
 However, behind the scenes pressing enter will generate one of two different events (depending on what computer you are using).
 Technically speaking, pressing enter generates a newline character which is represented internally by either a _line feed or carriage return_ character (actually, Windows uses a combination of both to represent a newline).
 If this is all sounding confusing, well it is, and it is [even more complex][newlines] than we are revealing here.

 The relevance of this to Unix is that you will sometimes receive a text file from someone else which looks fine on their computer, but looks unreadable in the Unix text viewer that you are using.
-In Unix (and in Perl and other programming languages) the patterns  `\n` and `\r` can both be used to denote newlines.
+In Unix (and in programming languages) the patterns  `\n` and `\r` can both be used to denote newlines.
 A common fix for this requires substituting `\r` for `\n`.

 Use `less` to look at the Data/Misc/excel_data.csv file.
 This is a simple 4-line file that was exported from a Mac version of Microsoft Excel.
 You should see that if you use `less`, then this appears as one line with the newlines replaced with ^M characters.
 You can convert these carriage returns into Unix-friendly line-feed characters by using the tr command like so: